Artem-Dehtiarenko/Amateur-Trader/README.md

 │   └── main.py
 │
 ├── requirements.txt
 ├── dvc.yaml
 └── Dockerfile

 File Descriptions

-•	download_data.py: Downloads historical stock data for tickers and saves it as CSV files in the appropriate directories.
+        •download_data.py: Downloads historical stock data for tickers and saves it as CSV files in the appropriate directories.
-•	evaluate_model.py: Evaluates regression models using metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) for each ticker.
+        •evaluate_model.py: Evaluates regression models using metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) for each ticker.
-•	evaluation_metrics.py: Contains functions for calculating evaluation metrics for both regression and classification tasks.
+        •evaluation_metrics.py: Contains functions for calculating evaluation metrics for both regression and classification tasks.
-•	input_data.py: Defines input data structures, including historical stock prices and relevant economic indicators.
+        •input_data.py: Defines input data structures, including historical stock prices and relevant economic indicators.
-•	preprocess_data.py: Handles data preprocessing tasks, such as creating adjusted close prices, cleaning the data, and saving the processed results.
+        •preprocess_data.py: Handles data preprocessing tasks, such as creating adjusted close prices, cleaning the data, and saving the processed results.
-•	problem_definition.py: Outlines the machine learning tasks involved in the project, including regression, classification, and trend prediction.
+        •problem_definition.py: Outlines the machine learning tasks involved in the project, including regression, classification, and trend prediction.
-•	target_variables.py: Defines the target variables that will be used for each machine learning task.
+        •target_variables.py: Defines the target variables that will be used for each machine learning task.
-•	train_classification_model.py: Trains a classification model that predicts the direction of stock prices (whether the price will go up or down).
+        •train_classification_model.py: Trains a classification model that predicts the direction of stock prices (whether the price will go up or down).
-•	train_model.py: Trains a regression model based on processed data for each individual ticker.
+        •train_model.py: Trains a regression model based on processed data for each individual ticker.
-•	train_regression_model.py: Trains and saves a regression model using a general dataset that is not specific to any particular ticker.
+        •train_regression_model.py: Trains and saves a regression model using a general dataset that is not specific to any particular ticker.
-•	main.py: Serves as the main orchestration script that coordinates the entire workflow: loading data, preprocessing, training models, and evaluating their performance.
+        •main.py: Serves as the main orchestration script that coordinates the entire workflow.
-•	requirements.txt: Lists all the Python libraries and dependencies needed to run the project.
+        •requirements.txt: Lists all the Python libraries and dependencies needed to run the project.
-•	dvc.yaml: Describes the stages of the DVC pipeline, detailing the processes for loading data, preprocessing it, and training the models.
+        •dvc.yaml: Describes the stages of the DVC pipeline, detailing the processes for loading data, preprocessing it, and training the models.
-•	Dockerfile: Specifies the configuration for the Docker image that will be used to run the DVC pipeline in a containerized environment.
+        •Dockerfile: Specifies the configuration for the Docker image that will be used to run the DVC pipeline in a containerized environment.

 How to Run the Project
 To run the project, you can follow these steps:

-1. Set Up Environment: Ensure you have Python installed, along with the required libraries.
+        1.Set Up Environment: Ensure you have Python installed, along with the required libraries.
 You can install the dependencies using: pip install -r requirements.txt
-2. Use DVC for Data Management: To use DVC for tracking your data pipeline, initialize DVC in your project: dvc init
+        2.Use DVC for Data Management: To use DVC for tracking your data pipeline, initialize DVC in your project: dvc init
-3. After that, you can run the DVC pipeline to load and preprocess data: dvc repro
+        3.After that, you can run the DVC pipeline to load and preprocess data: dvc repro
-4. Run the Main Script: Execute the main script to coordinate all stages: python src/main.py
+        4.Run the Main Script: Execute the main script to coordinate all stages: python src/main.py
 This will execute the entire workflow, including downloading data, preprocessing, training models, and evaluating their performance.

 # download data